bSchnepp/Feral/README.md

 ## What is Feral?
 Feral is an experimental monolithic kernel intended to be used for my Waypoint operating system.
-It's primary goals are flexibility, reliablility, and good security, and above all else, performance.
+It's primary goals are flexibility, reliablility, performance, and security.
 Feral is intended to run for many architectures, but is currently being developed primarilly for the x86_64 platform, and more specifically for Family 17h x86-64 PCs ("Zen" architecture)

 In the future, Feral is intended to run on MIPS, Aarch64, POWER9, and RV64GC hardware.